python/devguide/triage/triaging.rst

 Checklist for Triaging
 ======================

-* Check that the title is concise with specifics which are helpful to someone scanning a list of issue titles.
+* Check that the title is reasonably concise, while including enough specifics so that those scanning the list of issues can quickly identify its topic.
-* For pull request, ensure that the corresponding issue is added before the title (``gh-NNNNN: ...``).
+* For pull requests, ensure that the corresponding issue is added before the title (``gh-NNNNN: ...``).
 * Read the initial message and the comments.
 * Set all the relevant :ref:`labels <gh-labels>`.
-* Where appropriate, you might set the "Assignees", "Reviewers", and "Projects" fields.
+* Where appropriate, set the :guilabel:`Assignees`,
+  :guilabel`Reviewers`, and :guilabel:`Project` fields.
 * You might also leave a brief comment about the proposed next action needed.
   If there is a long message list, a summary can be very helpful.
-* Finally, you can set the :gh-label:`triaged` label (unless you want other triagers to take a look).
+* If instead the issue is invalid (can't reproduce, duplicate, etc.), you can close it as "not planned".

 Note: some of these fields can only be set/edited by core developers.